sestaton/Chloro/README.md

 **DOCUMENTATION**

-Each subcommand can be executed with no arguments to generate a help menu.
+Executing the program with no arguments will print the usage menu showing the available commands.
+Also, each subcommand can be executed with no arguments to generate a help menu.
 Alternatively, you may specify the help message explicitly.
 For example,

     chloro assemble --help